 Jim and Dot now live on their original homestead, where Jim continues to farm.
 Their son Wendell and wife Audry are also living in ladder Valley.

-Mr. Hoehn began selling insurance, worked as secretary for the hospital, was a member of council, was appointed Justice of the peace, was subunit trustee for Shell lake school unit, and served as Notary Public.
-Mr. Hoehn is a twenty-five year member of the Elks, and thirteen of these years he served as secretary-treasurer.
+Mr. Hoehn began selling insurance, worked as a secretary for the hospital, was a member of the council, was appointed Justice of the peace, was subunit trustee for Shell lake school unit and served as Notary Public.
+Mr Hoehn is a twenty-five-year member of the Elks, and thirteen of these years he served as secretary-treasurer.

 Rupert and his cousin, Hans Fieldmier, decided to come to Canada because living conditions and opportunities following World War I, were very poor in Germany.
 They arrived in Big River in the spring of 1926 and stayed at the home of Max Eisman for a while.
 They earned their living by cutting cordwood for one dollar per cord and paid thirty-five cents for meals.
 Rupert remembers the hoards of mosquitoes that swarmed around as they worked in the bush.
 Firefighting for the Department of Natural Resources brought two dollars and twenty-five cents a day and Rupert spent some time at this job.
 Then he worked for John Waite on a farm, as well as fishing and freighting.
 Wages were low, but Rupert managed to save enough money for a steamship ticket and his brother Frank sailed over and stayed in Big River about twelve years.